Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 ## Previs Generation - Part B
 The final generation boss has arrived.
 As with all the other steps, you can run the final, fourth batch file, type this in command prompt `f4ck_loader.exe -GeneratePreVisData:pluginname.esp clean all`, or this in powershell `.\f4ck_loader.exe -GeneratePreVisData:pluginname.esp clean all`.
 Once the creation kit finishes the generation, closing itself, you should see a VIS folder and a PreVis.esp plugin in either your DATA folder.
-You can pack the newly created VIS folder into your archive from the [Precombine generation step](#precombine-generation---part-c) using these [settings](/Patch-Tutorial-Pics/Archive_2_precombine_packing.png) (The same settings used when you initially created the ba2 archive).
 ### Possible Reasons why Previs generation crashed with an error
 There are a few reasons why Previs generation has failed:
 - As mentioned above in the [Information section](#information-about-previs-generation), you probably ran out of memory.
 The only solution so far is increasing your ram size ($), increasing your page file/swap size (I might cover this, but there are plenty of tutorials online on how to do this), or moving the texture ba2s somewhere else.